edwardfrary/Work-day-scheduler/README.md

 Red: Already passed
 Yellow: Within the next 2 hours (rounded up to the nearest whole hour)
 White: On schedule and more than 2 hours away.

+Please see attached screenshot.
+App can be found here: https://edwardfrary.github.io/Work-day-scheduler/

+Thank you